thoronas/wp-ai-development/index.md

 ---
-last_updated: 2026-05-22
+last_updated: 2026-07-25
 ---

 The end-to-end workflow for AI-assisted WordPress development using Claude Code and the [WP Scaffold](https://github.com/thoronas/wp-claude-scaffolding).
-Covers first-time machine setup, project bootstrapping (new and existing), and daily session habits.
+Covers first-time machine setup, project bootstrapping (new and existing), daily session habits, and verifying the harness actually works.

+> **Updated 2026-07-25 — action required for existing setups.** A harness audit found two defects affecting every project bootstrapped before this date: four permission rules that silently do nothing, and three subagents that were never registered.
+Both are one-line fixes.
+See the [changelog](/changelog/) for what to run, or jump to [Part 7](#part-7--verification-and-maintenance) for the verification steps.

 ---